top of page

-The GFWI arranges an Annual Council Meeting in March, with excellent speakers, at Cheltenham Town Hall, and Autumn Council Meetings in various venues around the county.
-There are several committees which organise events, visits, workshops, a popular and unique racing club, holidays and activities and we try to support as many of these as possible.
+The GFWI arranges an Annual Council Meeting in March, with excellent speakers, at Cheltenham Town Hall.
+There are several committees which organise events, visits, workshops, holidays and activities and we try to support as many of these as possible.

 National Federation of Women's Institutes

 The Women's Institute (WI) was formed in 1915 to revitalise rural communities and to encourage women to produce food during the First World War.
 Since then, the organisation's aims have broadened and the WI is now the largest voluntary women's organisation in the UK.

 Membership of the WI is open to all women who have reached the age of 18.
 The WI is not connected with any religion or political group.
 We celebrate diversity and inclusion.